Awsgandouz/Enigma-Tester/README.md

 # Enigma-Tester
-Python application to test the performance of some OpenSSL algorthims for encryption and decryption algorithms
+Python application to test the performance of some OpenSSL algorthims for encryption and decryption

 ### Installation